sankichi92/LiveLog/README.md

 This is the application to manage set lists of the acoustic light music club "[京大アンプラグド](http://ku-unplugged.net/)."

+## Requirements

+- Ruby 2.4.1
+- PostgreSQL 9.1 or later
+- ChromeDriver (for test environment)

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: